Faculty Career Development

 Academic Leadership Development

-New and returning department heads will have the opportunity to participate in leadership development workshops.
-The interactive workshops include topics such as: basic business essentials for leaders, fostering departmental culture, inclusivity and diversity awareness, emotional intelligence, writing performance reviews, and onboarding/retention -- to mention a few.
+New and returning department heads have the opportunity to participate in leadership development workshops.
+The interactive workshops include topics such as: basic business essentials for leaders, fostering departmental culture, inclusivity and diversity awareness, emotional intelligence, writing performance reviews, and onboarding/retention to mention a few.

 Department Head Series